mongooma/polarizationTipping/README.md

 The data, and the code for generating each figure in the main text, as well as the supplementary, could be found in ```plot/```.
 Please use the ```.ipynb``` for generating all except Fig. 5, the heatmap in the main text.

 Fig. 5 is generated in Matlab 2018.
 The data (```.mat```) and the Matlab scripts (```.m```) could be found in ```plot/figure5/```.

+## Cite format

+If you would like to cite this project please use the following citation info:

+*Macy, M. W., Ma, M., Tabin, D. R., Gao, J., & Szymanski, B. K. (2021).
+Polarization and tipping points.
+Proceedings of the National Academy of Sciences, 118(50), e2102144118.*